C

 Income Tax

-β€’ Staking rewards taxed as ordinary income at FMV upon receipt.
+β€’ Staking rewards taxed as ordinary income upon receipt.

-β€’ Follows federal classification and timing rules.
+β€’ Follows federal classification for crypto income.

 Reporting Requirements